Yahya El Hindi

 El Hindi began his senior career at Sydney Olympic in 2017, before moving to Parramatta mid-2018 season.
 In 2019 he moved to the Middle East, playing for Nejmeh and Safa, in Lebanon, before joining Budaiya in Bahrain in 2020.
 El Hindi returned to Lebanon in 2021, signing for Ansar.

-Born in Australia, El Hindi is of Lebanese descent and has represented Lebanon in the 2019 WAFF Championship.

 Early life

 Australian at birth, El Hindi also holds Lebanese citizenship due to his origins.
 He was born in Sydney, and raised in the suburb of Bankstown.

 Club career

 Australia

 El Hindi began his youth career at Fraser Park in 2014, before signing for Rydalmere Lions the following year.
 After playing for Rockdale City Suns' youth team in 2016, El Hindi moved to Sydney Olympic in 2017.
 Mid-season in 2018 he moved to Parramatta, where he played 10 games in the 2018 NPL NSW 2.

 Lebanon

 On 4 January 2019, El Hindi signed for Lebanese Premier League club Nejmeh.
 His debut for the club came on 26 January 2019, as a starter in a 2–0 league win over Racing Beirut.
 He played six league games during the 2018–19 season, as well as four games at the 2019 AFC Cup.

 Safa signed El Hindi during the 2019 summer transfer window.
 Due to political unrest in the country, the 2019–20 season was cancelled; El Hidni was forced to return to Australia.